Akela1101/nya_qt/README.md

-# Nya!

-Some common staff for writing code with QT a bit faster, including:
+*Some common staff for writing code with QT a bit faster*

 * Application base with config and error handling.
 * Cryptographic algorithms wrapping.
 * Directory check.